MicrosoftDocs/xamarin-docs/docs/mac/deploy-test/publishing-to-the-app-store/app-configuration.md

 ---
 title: "Mac app configuration"
-description: "This guide walks through configuring your Xamarin.Mac app for publication." ms.prod: xamarin ms.assetid: fea66a34-1581-4cd6-b714-3fbff215a542 ms.technology: xamarin-mac
+description: "This document describes how to configure a Xamarin.Mac app for publication.
+It discusses application settings, signing settings, and build settings." ms.prod: xamarin ms.assetid: fea66a34-1581-4cd6-b714-3fbff215a542 ms.technology: xamarin-mac